Pinky Silverberg: World Fly title stripped, December 1927

-Ruby Bradley was a talented flyweight boxer who had taken the New England Flyweight Championship in late 1926, but likely not the best known or highly reputed boxer Silverberg would face in his career.
+Ruby Bradley was a flyweight boxer who had taken the New England Flyweight Championship in late 1926, but likely not the most notable boxer Silverberg would face in his career.
 Bradley would never take a world title, and contend only once for the NYSAC Flyweight Championship unsuccessfully later in his career.

 Silverberg met Bradley again on December 3, 1927, in a fateful match that was contested above the flyweight limit at the State Armory in Bridgeport, Connecticut, and was therefore not a title bout.
 Bradley beat him in a ten-round unanimous decision.
 Only a few days after the match, the President of the NBA stripped Silverberg of the title for an "unsatisfactory showing" in the bout.
 As a boxing historian later put it, "it remains the only time in boxing history that a champion was shorn of a legitimately won championship due to a poor performance in a non-title bout."
-It is important to note that Silverberg was boxing with a broken hand in the bout which hampered his performance, adding to the injustice of stripping him of his title.
+Silverberg was boxing with a broken hand in the bout which hampered his performance, adding to the injustice of stripping him of his title.

 After his loss to Bradley, Silverberg began boxing exclusively as a bantamweight at a weight range of 112 to 118 pounds.
 The poster of Silverberg at right, published around 1928, shows his new status as a bantamweight contender, and lists many of the boxers he met formerly as a flyweight.

 Due to a power struggle within the organization's hierarchy, the NBA never achieved a consensus to restore the championship to Silverberg.
 Adding to the confusion, there was no single organization at the time that sanctioned a World Flyweight Champion, and in the 1920s over a dozen World Flyweight Champions were recognized by the New York State Athletic Commission (NYSAC), and the European Boxing Union (EBU).
 Though he would meet a few of the era's greatest boxers near his weight class, Silverberg would never have the opportunity to fight in a title bout again.

 At 116 pounds, on July 24, 1928, Silverberg lost to Norwegian Pete Sanstol at Queensboro Stadium in Queens, in a six-round points decision.
 An accomplished opponent, Sanstol would later take the World Bantamweight Championship on May 20, 1931, against Archie Bell in Montreal.